 - 1 6 oz can tomato paste

-- 2 tbsp garlic finely minced about 5 cloves
+- 2 tablespoon garlic finely minced, about 5 cloves

-- 2 tbsp fresh ginger finely minced about a thumb-sized piece
+- 2 tablespoon fresh ginger finely minced, about a thumb-sized piece

 - Large lemon or lime juice + zest